Coalescing systems of non-Brownian particles: Instantaneous coalescence on the gasket

 (b) The same inequality holds for the set-valued coalescing coalescing Brownian motion process in the finite gasket. \end{lemma}

 \begin{proof} (a) For any integer $b \ge 1$, the set $A$ can be covered by at most $2 \times 3^b$ $b$-triangles.
 Put

 or, equivalently,

 By Lemma~\ref{l:pigeon_hole}, at time $t=0$ it is possible to form at least $n/2 - n/4 = n/4$ disjoint pairs of particles, where two particles are deemed eligible to form a pair if they belong to the same $b_n$-triangle.
 Fix such an (incomplete) pairing of particles.
 Define a new ``partial'' coalescing system involving $n$ particles, where a particle is only allowed to coalesce with the one it has been paired up with and after such a coalescence occurs the two partners in the pair both follow the path of the particle having the lower rank among the two.
-The number of surviving distinct particles in this partial coalescing system is at least as great as the number of surviving particles in the original coalescing system.
+Evidently this new system is same as the coalescing system in the marked space where two particles have the same mark if and only if they have been paired up.
+From the discussion in Subsection \ref{subsec:coupling} the number of surviving distinct particles in this partial coalescing system stochastically dominates the number of surviving particles in the original coalescing system.

 By Theorem~\ref{l:lower_bdd_hitting_prob}, the probability that a pair in the partial coalescing system coalesces before time $t_n := \beta 5^{-b_n} $ is at least $\underline{p}$, independently of the other pairs.
 Thus, the number of coalescence by time $t_n$ in the partial coalescing system stochastically dominates a random variable that is distributed as the number of successes in $n/4$ independent Bernoulli trials with common success probability $\underline{p}$.
 By Hoeffding's inequality, the probability that a random variable with the latter distribution takes a value $n \underline{p}/5$ or greater is at least $1 - e^{ - C'_1 n}$ for some constant $C'_1>0$.
 Thus, the probability that the number of surviving particles in the original coalescing system drops below $\lceil (1 - \underline{ p}/5) n \rceil = \lceil n\gc^{-1} \rceil $ by time $t_n \le 25 \gb n^{-\log_3 5}$ is at least $1 - e^{-C'_1 n}$.